FelixResch/git-start15/document.md

 Alright got, rid of all them stupid remarks.

-And now for the design...
+And now for the design... again....

 # Commonmark